ScottHarwoodTech/Coder-Dojo-Chrome-Extensions/First Chrome Extension/Tutorial.md

 # Your First Chrome Extension:
 ---

-* What are chrome extensions?
+* What are Chrome extensions?
-If you use the web-browser Google Chrome you may have heard of a thing called an extension whicg is a addon for chrome designed to add new features to chrome. some examples of extensions would be: Ad Blocker or LastPass, these extensions add extra features to chrome such as ad removal and auto password entry.
+If you use the web-browser Google Chrome you may have heard of a thing called an extension which is a addon for Chrome designed to add new features to Chrome. some examples of extensions would be: Ad Blocker which add the ability to remove advertisements or LastPass which is used to automatically enter your passwords.

 ![](https://github.com/ScottHarwoodTech/Coder-Dojo-Chrome-Extensions/blob/master/__Images/Extensions.PNG)
 ---
 * what will your need?
-To create an extension all you will need is a text editor and a google chrome installed.
+To create an extension all you will need is a text editor and a google Chrome installed.

 **Lets get started!**

-1. Create a folder called `My First Chrome Extension` and from now on every time we make a new file and save it in this folder.
+1. Create a folder called `My First Chrome Extension` from now on every time we make a new file and save it in this folder.

 2. Open up your text editor